Tunisian protesters revive 'Arab Spring' chant to demand government's fall | Law-Order

 Tunisian protesters revive 'Arab Spring' chant to demand government's fall

-Protesters rallied in Tunisia's capital on Tuesday after several nights of street violence, reviving the chant that rang a decade ago in a revolution that brought in democracy: "the people want the fall of the regime".
-Daytime protests in Tunis and some other cities demanding jobs, dignity and the release of detainees have followed clashes over recent nights between security forces and youths, as COVID-19 restrictions add to wider economic malaise.
+Protesters rallied in Tunisia's capital on Tuesday after several nights of street violence, reviving the chant that rang a decade ago in a revolution that ushered in democracy: "The people want the fall of the regime."

 Protesters in all three rallies chanted "the people want the fall of the regime", as well as demands for jobs.
 Tunisia was suffering economically even before the COVID-19 crisis, with high unemployment and declining state services.
 Earlier on Tuesday, the powerful labour union and other rights groups voiced support for peaceful protests against "policies of marginalisation, impoverishment and starvation", accusing the state of squandering the revolution's hopes.